 Sign in to view your journeys, link your Nectar card and more

-Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 00:40
+Amended timetable in operation until further notice: Remember - only travel if your journey is necessaryThere are major disruptions on the TPE Network. - Click for more information - Last updated: 10:52 PM

 Penrith in Cumbria is ripe with historic monuments and fantastic walks.
 Penrith Castle, which still stands today, serves as a statement of the town’s culture and history.
 Plus, it’s just an hour and 40 minutes from Manchester and only 50 minutes from Preston.